cristianvasquez/thingies_gym/readme.md

 A combination of:

 - points each turn the thingy is alive. (survival)
-- points each turn their offsprings are alive
+- points each turn their offsprings are still alive
 - points proportional to gathered apples.

 ## Installation